 8- Money: Don’t Wait Until You Get There To Get Local Currency.

-9- You Don’t Have A Copy of VITAL DOCUMENTS: Passport, Health Insurance, Credit Cards.
+9- Don’t Forget To Bring A Copy of VITAL DOCUMENTS: Passport, Health Insurance, Credit Cards.

-I’ve had my passport stolen, lost and mutilated.
-When I needed my passport replaced while abroad, I just went to the nearest embassy, showed them a photo copy of my passport and they were able to re-issue a new one more quickly and more easily than if I didn’t show them a photo copy.
-I didn’t have to wait for them to track down my passport number or prove I was who I was.
+When I lost my passport in Japan, I went to the nearest embassy and showed them a photocopy of my passport, and they were able to re-issue a new one more quickly than if I had shown up with nothing.
+All the information they needed to track down my passport was right there on the photocopy.
+My name, photo, and passport number.
 I was very grateful I took the time to make the copies.

 10- Don’t Bring Ice Picks or Scissors On The Plane